tusharsial/Agile-Fixed-Wing-UAV/README.md

 # Future Scope
 * Execution of minimum radius turn maneuver.
 * Upgrading the model to include Center of Gravity Uncertainties.
+* Other Control Design techniques (like Sliding Mode Control, Adaptive Controllers, etc.) can be looked into in order to improve the performance.